quantum-compiler/atlas-artifact/README.md

 MQT Bench:

 1. Download the circuits from https://www.cda.cit.tum.de/mqtbench/.
 Choose scalable benchmarks and "Target-independent Level"->"Qiskit".
-2. Replace the SWAP gates with logical qubit swaps because some previous work does not support SWAP gates, and this replacement does not affect the result:
+2. Copy the circuits to `$ATLAS_HOME/circuit/MQTBench_${number_of_qubits}q` and replace the SWAP gates with logical qubit swaps because some previous work does not support SWAP gates, and this replacement does not affect the result:

+(You may need to edit `$ATLAS_HOME/deps/quartz/src/test/test_remove_swap.cpp` as needed if you use other circuits that are not in this repository.)
 ```shell
 cd deps/quartz/build
 make test_remove_swap